 Dandruff is easily treated with over the counter medicated shampoos.
 Nearly half of adults will experience dandruff at some point in their life.
 It is a common problem that you can usually get a handle on after a few weeks of consistent treatment.
 Conditioning the scalp to provide moisture is also recommended.
 Protect your head from the elements with proper coats and headgear.

-Head Lice is most easily eliminated using the newest Airelle heat technology.
-One short visit to the Lice Clinics of America will have you on your way to being lice free.
+One short visit to the Lice Clinics of Texas will have you on your way to being lice free.
 We also sell over the counter products that can be effective and used in your home.
 Depending on your budget and time needs, our trained personnel will walk you through the best options for your specific situation.